Three Dead, Four Injured In Norway Bus Accident - UrduPoint

 Three Dead, Four Injured In Norway Bus Accident

-A bus went off the road and ended up partially submerged in a lake near the Raftsundet strait that separates the Lofoten archipelago from the Norwegian mainland, killing three people and injuring four, police said Thursday

-Oslo, (APP - UrduPoint / Pakistan Point News - 26th Dec, 2024) A bus went off the road and ended up partially submerged in a lake near the Raftsundet strait that separates the Lofoten archipelago from the Norwegian mainland, killing three people and injuring four, police said Thursday.
+Oslo, (APP - UrduPoint / Pakistan Point News - 27th Dec, 2024) A bus carrying several foreign tourists went off the road and ended up partially submerged in a lake near the Raftsundet strait that separates the Lofoten archipelago from the Norwegian mainland, killing three people and injuring four, police said Thursday.

 "Many of the passengers on the bus were foreign nationals," police said, adding that 58 people were impacted.

-Police said some of the evacuated passengers were transported to a local school while three were transported by helicopter to hospital.
+Police said some of the evacuated passengers were brought to a local school while three were transported to hospital by helicopter.

 "The weather conditions in the region are bad, complicating rescue operations," local police said in a statement.